 Weight: 1.47 pounds (0.67 kg)

-This particular round wooden sloppers differ from the other grip strengtheners because it specificlly targets your forearms.
-It helps focuses on strengthening the wrists alongside the forearm, strengthening your entire hand in the process.
+The Wrist Blaster Hand, Forearm, and Wrist Exerciser differs from the other grip strengtheners because it specificlly targets your forearms.
+This solid wood exerciser helps focuses on strengthening the wrists alongside the forearm, strengthening your entire hand in the process.
 However, it doesn’t concentrate on finger grip strengthening.
+It’s a durable option for those looking to strengthen their whole hand beyond just their fingers.

 - Made of solid wood